niiapa/gh-pages/src/markdown-pages/two-macbooks-one-bluetooth-speaker.md

     ```

 ##### System Agent Setup (Optional):
+_The difference between the user agent and the system agent is that the user agent runs when you log in, and the system agent runs when the computer starts up_
-- Symlink the sample plist file (which already lists `.sleep` and `.wakeup` in the HOME directory, so no need to configure manually), to the `~/Library/LaunchAgents` directory to install the system agent
+- Symlink the sample plist file (which already lists `.sleep` and `.wakeup` in the HOME directory, so no need to configure manually), to the `/Library/LaunchAgents` directory to install the system agent
     ```bash
     $ sudo ln -sfv "$(brew --cellar)/sleepwatcher/2.2.1/homebrew.mxcl.sleepwatcher.plist" /Library/LaunchAgents/
     ```